-- 2.1 Our Anti-Money Laundering (AML) Proactive Supervision team carried out an AML inspection at Swift Lawyers Limited, to assess its compliance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulation 2017 (MLRs 2017). - 2.2 The Proactive Supervision team identified AML control failings in relation to the firm's firm-wide risk assessment (FWRA), policies, controls and procedures (PCPs), findings from client file reviews including client and matter risk assessments (CMRAs) and source of funds checks. - 2.3 This resulted in a referral to our AML Investigations Team, where breaches of the Money Laundering Regulations 2007 (MLRs 2007) were also identified.
+2.1 Our Anti-Money Laundering (AML) Proactive Supervision team carried out an AML desk-based review at Keogh Caisley Limited, to assess its compliance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulation 2017 (MLRs 2017).

+2.2 The Proactive Supervision team identified AML control failings in relation to the firm's firm-wide risk assessment (FWRA), policies, controls and procedures (PCPs), findings from client file reviews and the relevant client and matter risk assessments (CMRAs) and source of funds.

+2.3 This resulted in a referral to our AML Investigations Team, where compliance with the Money Laundering Regulations 2007 (MLRs 2007) was also looked into.